Open index.html

 </html>

-Want a more guided walk-through? → Your first deck in 5 components.
+Want the guided version? → Your first deck in 5 components.

 07 Plugin shelf

-The 12 KB core ships none of these.
-Each one fetches on first use, so a deck that doesn't need a feature never pays for it.
+The ~14 KB core ships none of these.
+Each one fetches on first use.
+A deck that never asks for a feature never pays for it.

 Activate transition="slide"